Australians are making big sacrifices for the perfect wedding, but you don't have to

 - Develop a plan and stick with it.
 A lot of professionals will add a surcharge of as much as they feel like they can get away with if you want to make any last minute adjustments, so it can be advisable to have all the plans ready ahead of time, and to stick with them.
 Talk it over with your intended and take the time to hammer out a savings plan you can stick to.
 Having definitive plans can avoid a lot of unnecessary expenses.

 - Save in a joint account with your partner.
-Make sure everyone's on the same page when it comes to budgeting for your wedding.
+Make sure everyone's on the same page when budgeting for your wedding.
 Like budgeting for anything else, you can get a lot more done if you put your money somewhere it won't drain away, and where it will also earn interest.
 If you don't already have one, a joint, interest-earning account with no fees is an excellent option because you'll likely be opening one in the near future anyway, and the sooner you do the sooner you can start earning interest.

 How did Australians pay for weddings and what did they sacrifice?